Why Create Passive Income Streams?

 Why Work with a Coach in Creating a Passive or Leveraged Income Stream?

 Working with a coach is like having a journey companion come along side as an experienced and supportive guide to help you navigate new territory.
 Maybe that means branching out into private practice from agency work.
 Or expanding on an already existing practice.
 Perhaps you are newly licensed and need a guide to help you build the first steps on your professional path.
-Maybe you have a secret dream to land paid speaking gigs, or you are ready to roll up your sleeves and start on your e-book, but need some support in focusing your vision.
+Maybe you have a secret dream to land paid speaking gigs, or build a well known brand, or you are ready to roll up your sleeves and start on your e-book, but need some support in focusing your vision.
 These are all areas where a coach can be of guidance and help.

 You may be wondering what experience I bring to the table as a coach?
 If so, I'm glad to share!
 If not, feel free to skip this:

-At 53 years young, I am a former foster care kid who was on my own at 16 years of age.
+Now in my 50s, a decade I adore, I am a former foster care kid who was on my own at 16 years of age.
 I put myself through college and started my first business in my early 20s.
 I sold this business at a profit in my mid-20s.
 At 29 I purchased my first small home which was nearly unheard of for foster care kids at that time.
 My professional background includes a corporate management position in fundraising and marketing, as well as previously creating and operating two very successful and profitable businesses: the first in the beauty industry, and the second in the interior design industry.
 I started my business in Interior Design in my 30s which increased in revenue by 15%-18% annually over a decade.

 At 40 years old I put myself through graduate school with zero student loans.
 In my mid-40s I founded Growth Counseling Services, Inc. a private practice fee for service (non insurance) counseling center in Glendora, California.
 I typically have a 3 month wait list for full fee paying clients.
 At 48 I wrote a best selling Amazon book, "Facing Heartbreak: Steps to Recovery for Partners of Sex Addicts."
 I wrote my first e-book at 50 years old, "The Creative Clinician" and listed this at $39.95 on my website as my first passive income stream.
 In spite of nearly everyone telling me that no one would buy an e-book for more that $3 or $4 dollars, I sold over 100 copies right out of the gate and it has been going strong ever since.
-I have since created numerous very profitable e-products and am transparent with my gross income as shown in the graphic below.
+Since then I have since created numerous very profitable e-products and am transparent with my gross income as shown in the graphic below.

 As you can see, my current counseling and coaching practices are not my first rodeo when it comes to running a successful and profitable business.